Ousted incumbents, key matchups set: Takeaways from Virginia’s primary election

 A QUICK PIVOT TO THE GENERAL ELECTION

-Leaders in both parties quickly pivoted to the general election battle and previewed their messaging, each side portraying the other as extremist.
+Leaders in both parties quickly shifted their focus to the general election battle and previewed their messaging, each side portraying the other as extremist.

 Democratic House Leader Don Scott said his party would push back against Republicans “attacking voting rights, banning books, attacking children in classrooms” and a governor who wants to enact corporate tax cuts.